nicodewet/gambler/README.md

 ### Short Answer

 I did not decide upon my API design as such, it was an incremental process over a number of days and I have a number of open questions and assumptions.
-For example I only just noticed that it appears I have two loyalty cards numbers from a particular scheme and am continuing to assume that from the loyalty scheme perspective these cannot be correlated to the same web login identifier (e.g. email address).
+For example I only just noticed that it appears I have two cards numbers from a particular company and am continuing to assume that from the company perspective these cannot be correlated to the same web login identifier (e.g. email address).

 The design is likely to be incomplete because for example I have parked adding authorization and made business